-Hopaholic, located inside Budapest's party district, is a snug craft beer bar famed for its dizzying range of international craft beers.
-They source bottled beers from over 250 microbreweries across the world, supplemented by 10 rotating beers on tap.
+Hopaholic, located inside Budapest's party district, is a snug craft beer bar known for its dizzying range of international craft beers.
+They source bottled beers from over 250 microbreweries across the world and there's also ten rotating beers on tap.
 Do you feel like downing a cloudy, yeasty hefeweizen?
 Perhaps an imperial stout from Denmark sporting a 10% ABV?
 Or, rather, a tarty and fruity Moldavian-Hungarian lambic beer?
-Not a problem..
+Not a problem.

 Hops Beer Bar is a divey-looking craft beer bar in the heart of Budapest's party district.
-The moment you realize this isn't your average dive bar is when you get a glimpse of the more than 200 types of bottled craft beers stacked in the fridge.
-It's this extensive beer selection, and the witty, loud-mouthed, and charismatic owner-operator, which make Hops Beer Bar a pilgrimage-site for craft beer fans in Budapest. .
+The moment you realize that this isn't your average dive bar is when you get a glimpse at the more than 200 types of bottled craft beers stacked in the fridge.
+It's this extensive beer selection that makes Hops Beer Bar a pilgrimage-site for craft beer fans in Budapest.

-In 2018, Scottish craft beer giant, BrewDog, expanded to Budapest with a massive space inside the city's party district.
-The decor looks as if it came straight out of a “trendy interior” design book: there are leather banquettes, reclaimed wood table tops, Edison bulbs, and a vintage sign board listing the 25 tap beers available.
-BrewDog's own beers flow from ten of those, with the remainder coming from a rotating set of local—Mad Scientist and Horizont during my visits—and foreign breweries..
+In 2018, Scottish craft beer giant, BrewDog, opened a massive bar inside Budapest's party district.
+The decor feels like it's still the early aughts: there are leather banquettes, reclaimed wood table tops, Edison bulbs, and a vintage sign board listing the 25 beers on tap.
+BrewDog's own beers flow from ten of those, with the remainder dedicated to a rotating set of local—Mad Scientist and Horizont during my visits—and foreign breweries.

-Due to bad urban planning, cars have better access to the Danube than city residents in Budapest.
+Due to bad urban planning, cars have better access to Danube vistas than city residents in Budapest.
 A handful of bars, however, can boast a precious river panorama, and Jónás Craft Beer House is one of them.
-So, while sipping your citrusy pale ale, you can marvel at Gellért Hill and the stately building of the Budapest University of Technology on the opposite bank.
-If you come from the city center, take tram #2 for a scenic ride along the Danube, and get off at Zsil utca, which drops you almost right outside Jónás.
+So, while sipping your citrusy pale ale here, you can marvel at Gellért Hill and the stately building of the Budapest University of Technology on the opposite bank.
+If you come from the city center, take tram #2 for a scenic ride along the Danube and get off at Zsil utca, almost right outside Jónás.

-Neked Csak Dezső is a craft beer bar inside the spacious, high-ceilinged ground floor of a pre-war building, near Budapest's party district.
-For now, the gleaming white, brightly-lit room feels too polished despite attempts to spruce up the decor with patches of red brick and exposed fermentation tanks.
+Neked Csak Dezső is a spacious craft beer bar on the ground floor of a high-ceilinged building near Budapest's party district.
+The gleaming white and overlit space feels a little too polished despite attempts to spruce up the decor with patches of red brick and exposed fermentation tanks.
 They serve 32 rotating tap beers which come from microbreweries across Europe, mainly Hungary, Poland, and the Czech Republic.
 Options range from crispy lagers to hop-forward IPAs, and pricey double IPAs with sky-high alcohol content (the IBU scale on the menu helps decode the bitterness levels).